0

 But there’s also the cool AutoAdjust feature that allows your instructors to automatically set your speed and inclines to match whatever workout you’re doing.

-All things considered, I think NordicTrack has a pretty awesome treadmill here, but it isn’t perfect – like all treadmills, it has it’s flaws too.
+All things considered, I think NordicTrack has a pretty awesome treadmill here, but with so much competition in this price range, it can be hard to decide if it’s really worth investing in.

 In this review, I’ll be going over everything this treadmill has to offer, as well as the areas where I think there’s room for improvement.